nrfconnect/sdk-nrf/doc/nrf/dm_adding_code.rst

 .. code-block:: yaml

    # Example your-application/west.yml, using manifest imports, with
-   # an NCS fork and a separate module
+   # an nRF Connect SDK fork and a separate module
    manifest:
      remotes:
        - name: ncs